Boundary value problem and the Ehrhard inequality: Applications

 \subsection{Lebesgue measure and 1-homogeneous functions}

 In this section we describe all 1-homogeneous functions $H$ which satisfy (\ref{ragaca}).
 It turns out that they are either convex functions, or the Pr\'ekopa--Leindler type functions (\ref{p-1}), (\ref{p-2}) and (\ref{p-3}).
-Further we will always assume that the numbers $a,b>0$ satisfy the constraint in (\ref{numbers}), i.e., $a+b \geq 1$ and $|a-b|\leq 1$.
+Further we will always assume that the numbers $a,b>0$ satisfy the constraint $a+b \geq 1$ and $|a-b|\leq 1$.

 \begin{corollary} Let $H \in C^{3}(\mathrm{int}(\mathbb{R}_{+}^{2}))$ be 1-homogeneous function with $H_{x}, H_{y} \neq 0$.
 Partial differential inequality (\ref{numbers}) holds on $\mathrm{int}(\mathbb{R}_{+}^{2})$ if and only if one of the following holds: